ardhan-p/easy-pass/README.md

-# EasyPass: An easy and safe way to store passwords.
+# EasyPass: An easy way to store passwords on your Android device.